miklevin/MikeLev.in/_posts/2024-10-13-oo-baseclass-plugins.md

 using good object oriented techniques without thinking about it or knowing you're doing it (like filenames as their own namespaces).
 This is the opposite.
 Everything is explicit with lots of *superdunderself*.

+Okay, this shift in coding style is important for me.
+What we are doing is moving to a sort of scalpel like precision with OO (object oriented) that I have been remiss to do in the past, because with an AI-tutor it was extremely difficult to work through on my own.
+AI is not coding ***for*** me.
+AI is coding
+***with*** me, allowing me to hit above my weight class.